cjvirtucio87/bootstrap/README.md

 ## stowsh

 ### Overview
 A linux command for setting up your local development environment.
-Currently, it clones your dotfiles project, deploys them to your `$DOTFILES_DEPLOY_DIR` (e.g. `/mnt/c/Users/foo`), and creates symbolic links that point to these dotfiles in your `$HOME` folder.
-Plans for more capabilities are currently in place.
+It clones your dotfiles project, deploys them to your `$DOTFILES_DEPLOY_DIR` (e.g. `/mnt/c/Users/foo`), and creates symbolic links that point to these dotfiles in your `$HOME` folder.

-This command is _idempotent_, i.e. you can run this command several times over with the guarantee that the _end state_ will always be the same.
+You can also update your dotfiles project by running `stowsh update`, copying your dotfiles back into the cloned dotfiles repo.

+There is also a pass-thru to the `git` command to manage your dotfiles repo, e.g. `stowsh git status` to view the status of your dotfiles repo.

 ### Caveats